jellybean482/SimpleSpringSecurityWebApp/README.md

 ## A Simple Spring Security Web Application

-Instructions

-Using Java and Spring Framework (not Spring Boot please), write a simple web application that uses Spring Security for authentication.
+This project is an effort to, using Java and Spring Framework (not Spring Boot please), write a simple web application that uses Spring Security for authentication.

 Guidelines and Requirements